-Doreen Fryling, Ed.D. is in her twenty-second year as a public school music educator.
+Doreen Fryling, Ed.D. is in her twenty-third year as a public school music educator.
 She currently teaches IB Music and chorus classes at South Side High School in Rockville Centre, NY, and has previously taught K-5 general music and middle school chorus.
 She teaches graduate courses in music education at Hofstra University and frequently serves as a cooperating teacher for student teachers.
 Doreen has presented on topics including differentiation, the boy’s changing voice, vocal health, curriculum, and politics in education.
 She is an outspoken critic of high-stakes testing and its negative effect on music education opportunities for students.

 Doreen recently completed a Doctorate of Education in Learning and Teaching at Hofstra University.
 Her dissertation is on the psychological and sociological factors that influence persistence in choral singing.
 She also holds degrees from Susquehanna University and the University of Michigan.
 In 2015 Doreen was recognized as a semifinalist for the Grammy Music Educator Award.
 She has been published several times on the NAfME Music in a Minuet Blog and featured in their Member Spotlight Interviews.
 Doreen currently serves as President-Elect of NY-ACDA.
 Doreen shares her love of music making with her husband, David, and their two children.

 (Photo by Arielle Doneson)